ColtonHerrod/blog/content/blog/gitlab_setup.md

   Pros:
     - Integrates directly with Docker registry for easy use of containers.
     - Simple syntax makes it easy to pick up.
+    - Separate stages make it easy to run different steps in different Docker contexts.
+    - Built-in dashboards allow visibility into builds.
+Note that this is free for public projects, but requires a paid plan for private projects.

   Cons:
-    - GitHub Actions is simple to pick up, but does not yet provide a full integrated system.
+    - GitLab is a less commonly used system.
-    - Syntax is wordier and a bit unwieldy.
-    - Still an early-stage system, and may be premature for productionalized workloads.
+    - Some features require a paid plan.
+    - Many simple projects don't need the full GitLab feature set.

 ## Prerequisites